Eni CEO searched, under investigation over dealings in Congo

-MILAN (Reuters) - Italian oil and gas group Eni (ENI.MI) said on Thursday its chief executive, Claudio Descalzi, was under investigation for a conflict of interest issue over dealings in the Congo.
+MILAN, Sept 26 (Reuters) - Italian oil and gas group Eni said on Thursday its chief executive, Claudio Descalzi, was under investigation for a conflict of interest issue over dealings in the Congo.

 In a statement Eni said CEO Descalzi had been served notice by prosecutors he was being probed for not disclosing certain information regarding relations between Eni’s Congo unit and a company called Petroservice.
 It gave no additional details.